UCSC-VLAA/EVP/datasets/Dataset Preparation.md

-Thank to Pytorch, we can use following datasets by using the Pytorch:
+Thank to Pytorch, we can use most datasets by:

 ```bash
 train_set = torchvision.datasets.cifar100(root, Train = True, transforms = transforms)